ZX Spectrum Next Laptop

 LCD Controller, Pi Zero USB Hub etc.

 Some other boards needed are the LCD driver board, Raspberry Pi Zero and USB Hub.
-The hub gives us access to 4 USB sockets.
-The keyboard will consume one of them, the other 3 will be accessible on the right-hand side of the laptop for external joysticks, game controllers and any other USB device that may work on the Spectrum Next!
+The hub gives us access to 3 USB sockets accessible on the right-hand side of the laptop for external joysticks, game controllers and any other USB device that may work on the Spectrum Next!